 In Irish folklore, the four-leaf clover became a sign of rare luck.
 In ancient Rome, horseshoes were believed to ward off evil spirits.

-In Chinese culture, the number 8 symbolizes wealth and prosperity due to its pronunciation similarity to “wealth.”
+And in Chinese culture, the number 8 symbolizes wealth and prosperity due to its pronunciation similarity to “wealth.”

-Cultural luck often reflects community beliefs about fate, protection, and prosperity.
+Cultural luck often reflects community beliefs about fate, protection and prosperity.

 Luck Symbolism in Literature and Art